geoalgo/slurmpilot/README.md

 Important note: Right now, the library is very much work in progress.
 It is usable (I am using it for all my experiments) but the documentation is yet to be made and API has not been frozen yet.

+See this [link](notes/features.md)  for a table of features supported.

 **What about other tools?**

 If you are familiar with tools, you may know the great [Skypilot](https://github.com/skypilot-org/skypilot) which allows